Atakamoto/LOL-Esports_WL_Classification/README.md

   frameborder="0"
 ></iframe>

-After running the permutation test, the p-value of the observed test statistic was 0.16.
-Since the p-value of 0.16 is greater than the 0.05 signicance level, we fail to reject the null hypothesis and it is not likely that the missingness of `killsat25` depends on `poscsdiffat10`.
+After running the permutation test, the *p-value* of the observed test statistic was 0.16.
+Since the p-value of 0.16 is greater than the 0.05 signicance level, we *fail to reject the null hypothesis* and it is not likely that the missingness of `killsat25` depends on `poscsdiffat10`.

 ## Hypothesis Testing

 In this section, I will determine if there is a significant difference in the distributions of gold difference at 15 minutes.
 This will allow us to gauge how team differences like gold vary across winning and losing teams and if that difference is significant.
 I will be performing a permutation test at a 0.05 significance level using absolute mean difference as a test statistic.

-Null Hypothesis: The distribution of gold differences at 15 minutes for the winning team is the same as the distribution for the losing team.
+*Null Hypothesis:* The distribution of gold differences at 15 minutes for the winning team is the same as the distribution for the losing team.

-Alternative Hypothesis: The distribution of gold differences at 15 minutes for the winning team is NOT the same as the distribution for the losing team.
+*Alternative Hypothesis:* The distribution of gold differences at 15 minutes for the winning team is NOT the same as the distribution for the losing team.

-Here is a histogram of the results of the permutation test.
+Below is a histogram illustrating the results of the permutation test.

 <iframe
   src="assets/GoldTVD.html"